frankdugan3/pyro/README.md

 ## Installation

-To install Pyro and write your own components, follow the [Get Started](https://hexdocs.pm/pyro/get-started.html) guide.
-For the other features, please see the "Get Started" guide for the appropriate library instead.
+To install Pyro and learn how it works, start at the [Get Started](get-started.html) guide and work your way through the tutorials.
+They are ordered in a sensible way to explain the various features Pyro offers, and point toward other tools in the Pyro suite when appropriate.

 ## Development